loffM34/MacroVision/README.md

-# Marcovision: AI-Powered Food Recognition & Nutrition Tracker
+# Macrovision: AI-Powered Food Recognition & Nutrition Tracker

 **Marcovision** is a full-stack web app developed during a hackathon that leverages AI and computer vision to analyze meals from user-uploaded photos.
 By training a custom food classification model using the USDA food database, Marcovision identifies food items and provides detailed nutritional facts.
 Users can sign up, analyze meals, and track their nutritional data through a clean and responsive UI.